sschmid/pw-terminal-password-manager/README.md

 # 🔐 `pw` - Terminal Password Manager powered by `fzf`

-`pw` is a command-line password manager unifying widely trusted password managers like [macOS Keychain](https://developer.apple.com/documentation/security/keychain_services) and [KeePassXC](https://keepassxc.org) in a single interface within the terminal.
+`pw` is a command-line password manager unifying trusted password managers like [macOS Keychain](https://developer.apple.com/documentation/security/keychain_services) and [KeePassXC](https://keepassxc.org) in a single interface within the terminal.
-It combines the security of your password managers of choice with the speed and simplicity of the [fzf](https://github.com/junegunn/fzf) fuzzy finder and allows you to interact with various keychains effortlessly.
+It combines the security of your favourite password managers with the speed and simplicity of the [fzf](https://github.com/junegunn/fzf) fuzzy finder and allows you to interact with various keychains effortlessly.